Art as prayer.

 an call to meditate, pray, and ground

-a energetic invitation to hold positive visions of healing or transformation
+an energetic invitation to hold positive visions of healing or transformation

 a visual focus to help magnify intentions and magnetize resources, people, opportunities, and circumstances that support the journey

-a beacon of light and encouragement
+a beacon of light and loving encouragement

-a beautiful, positive energy and blessing in your life
+a visual blessing for your life

 Soul Sanctuary Medicine Painting commissions can be initiated by individuals going through challenge or transformation, or anyone who loves them and wants to support them in this unique way.